ew2750/FuncLoc_FFA/README.md

 # FuncLoc_FFA
-This is a psychopy version of FFA_localizer, part of the Functional localizer for fMRI scan, this python version is more stable to run during the fMRI scan
+This is a psychopy coding version of FFA_localizer, part of the Functional localizer for fMRI scan, this python version is more stable to run during the fMRI scan

 All parameters remain unchanged